2022 Swansboro Five-O Rules & Regulations

 - All winners may be subjected to a polygraph examination.
 The Tournament Committee reserves the right to inspect all boats entered in the competition at any time.

 - Any two or more boats coming together for any reason after a boat begins competition and before weigh-in, may be disqualified.
 Competition officially begins for a boat once their fishing lines are put in the water.
+As safety is of primary importance permission may be granted for exceptions by the Committee Boats or Tournament Headquarters.

 - Buying bait from a licensed bait boat is permitted prior to beginning your day of competition.
 Competition officially begins for a boat once their fishing lines are put in the water.